t7leeschool/t7leeschool.github.io/_pages/combos.md

 1 more damage.

 This is an advanced technique, having a tight execution requirement for relatively little reward.
-Beginners should stay far away.
+Beginners should stay away.

 <div class="p cols-mm12">
 u/f+4